Careers

 We’d love to hear your story and how you may be a fit for one of these great positions…

-Location: Hybrid – work in NFC’s Chatham, NJ office a minimum of two (2) days per week.
+Location: Hybrid – work in NFC’s San Diego, CA office a minimum of two (2) days per week.
 Under NFC’s current hybrid model (which is subject to change), in-office days are every Wednesday, with a second day on either Tuesday or Thursday.
 Must be flexible and willing to work in person for additional days as needed for coverage and/or other business needs.
-Must be willing to travel locally, as needed, to assist with certain firm events.

 Essential Functions: